jamalnay/NotesApp/README.md

 # Jetpack Compose Material 3 Notes App
 A Jetpack Compose Material 3 Android notes app that follows the clean MVVM architecture.

-Libraries used this project: Material 3, Room, Jetpack Compose, Accompanist navigation animation & Hilt for dependency Injection.
+# Libraries used in this project:
+Material 3, Room, Jetpack Compose, Accompanist navigation animation & Hilt for dependency Injection.